garybgenett/gary-os/README.md

   * Definition:
     * Boot from a PXE environment.
-    * With some modification of the Funtoo/Gentoo configuration and package list, this Metro automation can be used to create a lab workstation or other automated environment where a reboot completely resets each machine involved.
+    * With some modification of the Funtoo configuration and package list, this Metro automation can be used to create a lab workstation or other automated environment where a reboot completely resets each machine involved.
   * Last tested with:
     * GaryOS v3.0
     * DHCPd: net-misc/dhcp-4.2.5_p1-r2